Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 *I'm just right now burning with steam for you to even say precious.
 I feel cheated.
 By all that.
 You said yes, you are hearing me, but at the same time, I'm doubting you.
 I don't trust you.*

 13:59
-So In addition to those feelings I'm hearing there's still a great deal of rage on your part.
+In addition to those feelings I'm hearing there's still a great deal of rage on your part.
 Because what I did was hard for you to see in any way except as something that was a violation of you.
 And then I'm hearing that it's hard for you to trust right now, even when I'm trying to understand you in this way.
 You'd like some understanding how hard it is for you to trust me now since this is different than I've communicated to you in the past.

 14:32
 *Yes, I feel all the put downs and all the criticism, from the time I would want to sit in your lap, you didn't even want me to even get close to you.
 I thought there was something wrong with me that I was totally a mess.
 I grew up feeling this worthlessness of not being even visible.
 I wanted you, I want you to look at me, you overpowered me from the time I was little.*

 15:08
-So what I'm hearing is that still exist in you a great deal of hurt, that your need to feel valued wasn't met in our relationship and you're still carrying this, this pain in you that whatever is you will not really meet with acceptance.
+What I'm hearing is that still exist in you a great deal of hurt, that your need to feel valued wasn't met in our relationship and you're still carrying this, this pain in you that whatever is you will not really meet with acceptance.
 Am I hearing this correctly?

 15:34
 *Yes you are.
 Yes.
 It's about that shame that I still have inside.
 Every time I think about wanting to even think about you, I start feeling all this guilt that you always would put on me, especially when I would come home from school and something would happen and you would turn it around and hit me and get the belt and just leave me on the floor and didn't care whether I was crying, and if I cried even a little bit louder then you would come and hit me more so that I would shut up.*

 16:10
-So you're still suffering the pain of those times when you really need understanding and got quite the opposite, instead of being understood for what was bothering you when you were crying, you heard a criticism, you felt you received punishment, and you'd like me to be aware of how that has affected you, that it's leaving you now feeling scared to reveal yourself?
+You're still suffering the pain of those times when you really need understanding and got quite the opposite, instead of being understood for what was bothering you when you were crying, you heard a criticism, you felt you received punishment, and you'd like me to be aware of how that has affected you, that it's leaving you now feeling scared to reveal yourself?
 Am I hearing you correctly?

 16:41
 *Yes, you are.
 Yes, I can for the first time hear that you are listening.*